F1nn1125/F1nn1125/README.md

 ###
-Mainly do unity stuff and a little python
+Mainly do unity stuff and a little python, learning godot atm.
 ###